Dear Members,

 MT respectively achieved during the year.

-Your Company has achieved the production of Urea of 36.89 LMT, ever highest sale of all
+Your Company has achieved the production of Urea of 37.14 LMT, sale of all fertilizers

-company has achieved production & sale of Bentonite Sulphur to the tune of 20237 MT
+of 63.37 LMT.
+Your company has achieved production & sale of Bentonite Sulphur to the

 Material changes and commitments